msl-z5477893/comp1511-assessment2/README.md

 unless said so in the assignment specs.
 - To insert into a linked list assign  `next` pointer of the node rather than reassigning the structure itself.
+- Stage 3.5 code quality is poor: currently it works but there are potential bugs that could come from anywhere.

 ```c
 new_node->next = anchor_node->next;